Guides

 A company’s board composition undergoes significant changes before it goes public, beginning with the appointment of independent directors.

-The company will later create specific topical expertise committees (e.g. audit and compensation).
+The company will later create specific topical expertise committees (e.g. audit and remuneration).

 Board agenda and length of board meeting